matzko/nvim/plugged/vim-test/README.md

 let g:shtuff_receiver = 'devrunner'
 ```

+### `asyncrun_background` and `asyncrun_background_term` setup

+`asyncrun_background` will load test results into the quickfix buffer.

+`asyncrun_background_term` will open a terminal in a new tab and run the tests while
+remaining in the current window.

+These are hardcoded solutions and will not be affected by your global `AsyncRun` settings.
+If you want to switch between them then change `test#strategy`.

+Note: the base `asyncrun` option will be affected by your global asyncrun settings.

 ### Quickfix Strategies

 If you want your test results to appear in the quickfix window, use one of the